huraira-chohan/titanic-xgboost-model/README.md

 # Titanic-xgboost-model
 Titanic Survival Prediction using XGBoost and Streamlit .
 A machine learning project that predicts whether a passenger survived the Titanic disaster.
 Includes data cleaning, feature engineering, XGBoost model training, and a deployable web app using Streamlit.

+Here is the link to the streamlit app : 'https://titanic-xgboost-model-nduk9pfhexuftdzbgiwg4l.streamlit.app/'

 Key steps included:
 - Data cleaning and preprocessing